A Kombucha Recipe is Not Hard and Very Rewarding

 Kombucha tea benefits are many due to the production of beneficial yeasts and bacteria.
 Some of the reported benefits of kombucha include general detoxification, promoting healthy skin, relief of general arthritis pain, reducing negative effects of stress, helps in lowering high blood pressure, may be a cancer preventative, has been used in treating diabetes, promotes healthy digestion, helps to balance pH levels, helps fight fatigue, increases metabolism and generally is an all-around good tonic.
 With all of its reported benefits, all that is left is for you to make this inexpensive wellness supplement.

-Not only does the finished kombucha is good for you, it tastes good and looks beautiful.
+Not only is the finished kombucha good for you, it tastes good and looks beautiful.

 Make Your Own Kombucha Cultures — SCOBY